EugenioGandini/PascalStorage/README.md

 # Pascal Storage

 This app is a client for the [File Browser server service](https://github.com/filebrowser/filebrowser/).
-This app has been tested with version [] of the server.
+This app has been tested with version [2.31.1] of the server.

 ## Features

 These are the feature of this client available at the moment:
 * login/logout with user credentials
 * navigation through all folders and files of the user account.
-* Drag down to refresh folder if user want to force a refresh of a folder.
+* drag down to refresh folder if user want to force a refresh of a folder.
 * download of files (1 at a time) to local disk of the device
 * upload of files (1 at a time) from local disk to the remote folder in view.
 * delete remote files (1 at a time).